sipeki/sfia2-colourpicker/README.md

 * Docker Swarm: Orchestration Tool:
 * NGINX: Reverse proxy and load balancing

-#Project Proposal
+# Project Proposal

 ## Overview of the Application

 ![Colour Picker](https://i.imgur.com/Cx9idt4.jpg)

 Colour Picker.
 Press button to  generate colour and synonym combination for a descriptive colour.
 Colour chosen randomly from either list of basic primary or secondary colours.
 Synonym chosen randomly from a list of negative or positive synonyms.

 ## MoSCoW User Stories & Sprints
-Moscow prioritisation usudo sed required CRUD functionality
+Moscow prioritisation for project prioritization for functionality.

 ### Must Sprint
 Initial functionality of the application is to show the current generated colour